sigasi/sigasi_insights/tech/using-custom-templates-sigasi-2.md

 -----------------------

-To demonstrate the power of custom templates I will tailor the `process`-template of the example in [my previous post](using-autocomplete-templates-sigasi-2) to a different style.
-In [my previous post](using-autocomplete-templates-sigasi-2) I demonstrated how to replace "rst" by "reset" and "clk" by "clock" in the template editing session.
+To demonstrate the power of custom templates I will tailor the `process`-template of the example in my previous post to a different style.
+In my previous post, I demonstrated how to replace "rst" by "reset" and "clk" by "clock" in the template editing session.
 If all reset signals in my design are called "reset" instead of "rst" (and "clock" instead of "clk"), it would be better to modify the